-- · LA diverts 76.4% of waste that would end up in landfills, making it the leader among the 10 largest cities in the US. - · LA is the largest city in the US to create a commercial franchise agreement with waste haulers, which will increase recycling and resource recovery while reducing air pollution from trash trucks. - \cdot LA is the largest city in the US to ban single-use plastic bags.
+- LA is the largest city in the US to create a commercial franchise agreement with waste haulers, which will increase recycling and resource recovery while reducing air pollution from trash trucks. - $\cdot\,$ LA is the largest city in the US to ban single-use plastic bags.